reiver/article-20250227/README.md

 Donald John Trump is 47th president of the United States of America (POTUS).
 And, at the time of writing, the sitting POTUS.

-President Trump was also the 45th POTUS, the former host of the _reality_ TV show _The Apprentice_, a well-known businessman, and traditionally, prior to becoming president of the United States, also widely thought of as an exemplar of a rich & successful person.
+President Trump is also the 45th POTUS, was the former host of the _reality_ TV show _The Apprentice_, is a well-known businessman, is a real-estate mogul, and traditionally has been widely thought of as an exemplar of a rich & successful person, and a symbol for status, wealth, and power.

 Before his presidency, President Trump also made cameos in the movies "The Little Rascals" (1994),